UcheSylvester/150-DAYS-OF-ALC-4.0/README.md

 Towards the end of today, my Twitter account was restricted for some reasons I don't know of.
 So updates on my process will be documented here.
 To be shared later when I regain access to my account. *Learing Continues!*

 ## Day 8
 Today, I decided to take a break and retake my HTML5 Skill IQ test, and guess what?
-I am now a verified **HTML5 Expert** *by Pluralsight!* Moving from a proficient score *(167)* to an expert score *(242)* in just 8 days is pure prove that with **commiment, determination and Grace, nothing is impossible!**
+I am now a verified **HTML5 Expert** *by Pluralsight!* Moving from a proficient score *(167)* to an expert score *(242)* in just 8 days is pure prove that with **commitment, determination and Grace, nothing is impossible!**

 Thank you so much *Google Africa*, *Andela* and *Pluralsight* for this wonderful opportunity to level up my web development skills towards becoming world class!
 I can't wait for what the future holds! #LearningContinues...!!